-Remuneration and other terms of employment for the Chief Executive Officer and the other key management personnel were formalised in service agreements.
+Remuneration and other terms of employment for key management personnel were formalised in service agreements.
 Each of these agreements provides for the provision of performance-related cash bonuses, other benefits including certain medical insurance, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
 Other major provisions of the agreements relating to remuneration are set out below.